 These, as they relate to AEM, are covered under Level A and AA Conformance.
 When creating your site, you should determine the overall level to which you would like your site to conform.

-As it is not possible to satisfy all Level AAA Success Criteria for certain types of content, it is not recommended as a required level of conformance.
+As it is not possible to satisfy all Level AAA Success Criteria for certain types of content, it is not recommended for this level of conformance to be required as a general policy.

-For additional information, please visit the Adobe Accessibility Resource Center.
+For further information on Accessibility at Adobe, please visit the Adobe Accessibility Resource Center.